-All residence hall rooms are wired for network.
-Wireless network connectivity is available throughout the campus as well as within the dorm rooms.
+Most residence hall rooms have wired network connections.
+Wireless network connectivity is available throughout the campus, including dorm rooms.
 Personal wireless access points, routers, and switches affect the accessibility and strength of the campus wireless network and are therefore prohibited in order to maintain the integrity of the campus wireless network.